Legend Robert Mudge

 People who study metallurgical engineering learn all about these metals: how they're made, how they can be used, and how to make them stronger or change their shape.
 So, just like you figure out puzzles, metallurgical engineers figure out how to use metals in the best ways possible!

-The technology Robert and RPM developed can repair metal machine parts or make new replacement parts.
+The technology Robert and the RPM team developed can repair metal machine parts or make new replacement parts.
 In the past this was not possible and if a machine part broke...a new part would need to be purchased.
-Sometimes the parts were very expensive to buy and sometimes it was impossible to find the the part to keep the machine working.
+Sometimes the parts were very expensive to buy and sometimes it was impossible to find the part to keep the machine working.
 The Directed Energy Deposition (DED) technology RPM uses makes it possible to repair or make new machine parts easily.

 Learn about the technology RPM developed by watching the following video from their website: